 How Does OxySpark Work?

-OxySpark contains some of the key ingredients routinely found in nitric oxide boosting supplements.
-OsySpark doesn’t just promote themselves as a vasodilator product though.
-Their website makes very bold claims, even more than what is listed above.
-There is no way this formulation can do everything they claim.
-It may boost nitric oxide and help some people with blood pressure/circulation.
+OxySpark incorporates several key ingredients commonly found in nitric oxide supplements.
+However, the product doesn’t position itself merely as a vasodilator.
+Their website makes extraordinarily bold claims—even beyond those listed above.
+This formulation cannot possibly deliver everything they promise.
+It may enhance nitric oxide and help some individuals with blood pressure or circulation issues.

 Claims vs. Reality

-OxySpark makes bold claims, most of them are in fact illegal to make according to the FDA.
-A direct quote from the FDA, “… the dietary supplement product is not intended to ‘diagnose, treat, cure or prevent any disease,’ only a drug can legally make such a claim.”
-For more on this just read the Structure/Function Claims link provided below.
+OxySpark makes bold claims, most of which violate FDA regulations.
+The FDA states directly: “… the dietary supplement product is not intended to ‘diagnose, treat, cure or prevent any disease,’ only a drug can legally make such a claim.”
+For more information, review the Structure/Function Claims link below.

 Safety